brettChapman/Nimbus_Cluster/README.md

 ### Setup local password

-It's important to set up a local password on each node, so that if all else fails you can log into the instance through the OpenStack interface console on each instance.
+It's important to set up a local password on each node, so that if all else fails you can log into the instance through the Nimbus OpenStack dashboard on each instance.

 Put the following into a bash script (script.sh) and edit the "password" to whatever you choose:
 ```